tervor/InsightsCannedDemo64/Guide.md

 Now that you are in the workstation node, SSH into the tower machine in order perform the recommended active mitigation with the Ansible Playbook.

 As mentioned before, no previous Ansible knowledge is needed, this is what allows Ally to solve issues on her infrastructure rapidly and effectively, whenever her company policies allows her to do so.
 She simply needs to execute the automatically generated playbook from the command line.

-NOTE FOR PRESENTERS:

-The playbook that’s generated in this demo is already downloaded into the Tower machine for your convenience.

 **[root@workstation ~]# ssh tower**